 The U.S. Census records 2,950,010 people in the City of Los Angeles and 7,477,657 people for all Los Angeles County.
 The Los Angeles River overflows its levees in Long Beach, sparking concern that the flood control system is inadequate to handle a "100-year" flood.
 The Ford Motor Co. assembly plant in Pico Rivera closes.
 Since its establishment in 1957, the plant had rolled out more than 1.4 million new vehicles from its assembly lines.

 Los Angeles celebrates its 200th anniversary.
 The first case of AIDS appears in Los Angeles County.
-Due to a persistent Mediterranean Fruit Fly (Medfly) infestation that started in Los Angeles, California, along with Los Angeles County, finds itself facing quarantine restrictions by other states that threatens to cause considerable damage to the agricultural industry.
+Due to a persistent Mediterranean Fruit Fly (Medfly) infestation that started in Los Angeles, California finds itself facing quarantine restrictions by other states that threatens to cause considerable damage to the agricultural industry.
 Authorities launch an aerial spraying assault on infected areas across the state.

 L.A.
-Mayor Tom Bradley is defeated by George Deukmejian in their bid to become Governor of California.
+Mayor Tom Bradley is defeated by George Deukmejian for the Governorship of California.
 The Oakland Raiders professional football team moves to Los Angeles.
 Sherman Block is elected Sheriff of Los Angeles County.
 Mayor Bradley and WWII aviation hero General James H. Doolittle conduct groundbreaking ceremonies for the new Tom Bradley International Terminal at the Los Angeles International Airport (LAX).

 The D.A.R.E. program is brought to L.A.
 Unified schools.
 The Temporary Contemporary Art Museum opens in downtown Los Angeles.